Relativistic location algorithm in curved spacetime: Summary and discussion

 \section{Summary and discussion}

 In this article, we have described and demonstrated a new method for relativistic location in slightly curved, but otherwise generic spacetime geometries.
-Though such methods may be of primary interest for high precision space navigation in regions beyond the ionosphere, we have demonstrated, by way of simple analogue gravity models, that our method can nonetheless be used to incorporate atmospheric and ionospheric effects in terrestrial positioning.
-Though one might regard such effects as ancillary from a purely general relativistic perspective, we argue that they are still of fundamental importance in the sense that the placement of emission coordinates near the surface of the Earth will depend on the knowledge of the profile for the effective atmospheric and ionospheric refractive index.
+Though such methods may be of primary interest for high precision space navigation in regions beyond the ionosphere, we have demonstrated, by way of simple analog gravity models, that our method can nonetheless be used to incorporate tropospheric and ionospheric effects in terrestrial positioning.
+Though one might regard such effects as ancillary from a purely general relativistic perspective, we argue that they are still of fundamental importance in the sense that the placement of emission coordinates near the surface of the Earth will depend on the knowledge of the profile for the effective tropospheric and ionospheric refractive index.

-The methods we have described and implemented make use of state of the art automatic differentiation and ODE libraries available in the Julia language, which permit the efficient evaluation of the derivatives of numerical solutions of the geodesic equation performed with respect to initial data.
-Combined with a quasi-Newton root-finding algorithm, we have demonstrated that our methods can, with guesses provided by the flat spacetime relativistic location formula of \cite{Ruggiero2021}, accurately and efficiently compute the intersection point of future pointing null cones from a set of spacelike separated emission points.
-In particular, our implementation, the $\mathtt{squirrel.jl}$ code \cite{Feng2021b}, can with $5$ emission points achieve submillimeter accuracy for terrestrial positioning (satellite orbits at $\sim 26.5 \times 10^3 ~ {\rm km}$, target point at surface of Earth) in a vacuum Kerr-Schild metric.
-When atmospheric and ionospheric effects are included by way of the Gordon metric, the $\mathtt{squirrel.jl}$ code can achieve horizontal errors of less than $\sim 1~{\rm m}$ (according to RMS and $95\%$ CL values for $10^5$ samples) for a $10\%$ uncertainty in the ionospheric free electron density profile, and to less than $\sim 10~{\rm cm}$ for a $1\%$ uncertainty, with an execution time of $< 1~{\rm s}$ on a desktop computer for five emission points.
+The methods we have described and implemented \cite{FHC_RPSsupp} make use of state of the art automatic differentiation and ODE libraries available in the Julia language, which permit the efficient evaluation of the derivatives of numerical solutions of the geodesic equation performed with respect to initial data.
+Combined with a quasi-Newton root-finding algorithm, we have demonstrated that our methods can, with guesses provided by the flat spacetime relativistic location formula of \cite{Ruggiero:2022}, accurately and efficiently compute the intersection point of future pointing null cones from a set of spacelike separated emission points.
+In particular, our implementation, the \textsc{squirrel.jl} code \cite{FHC2022scurl}, can with five emission points achieve submillimeter accuracy for terrestrial positioning (satellite orbits at $\sim 26.5 \times 10^3 ~ {\rm km}$, target point at surface of Earth) in a vacuum Kerr-Schild metric.
+When tropospheric and ionospheric effects are included by way of the Gordon metric, the \textsc{squirrel.jl} code can achieve horizontal errors of less than $\sim 1~{\rm m}$ (according to rms and $95\%$ C.L. values for $10^5$ samples) for a $10\%$ uncertainty in the ionospheric free electron density profile, and to less than $\sim 10~{\rm cm}$ for a $1\%$ uncertainty, with an execution time of $< 1~{\rm s}$ on a desktop computer for five emission points.
+An interesting question for future investigation is whether multifrequency methods may be used in conjunction with our algorithm to constrain the electron density profile.